bergkvist/prosjektoppgave/report/report.md

 Now that we have all our path segment properties for creating cylinders, let's create them in THREE.js and render them.

 ## Rendering the well path with THREE.js
 Using real-life lengths and radiuses make the pipe appear incredibly thin and long.
-This is not good for visualization purposes, since the path and the color of the cylinders are hard if not impossible to see from far away.
+This is not good for visualization purposes, since the path and the color of the cylinders are very hard if not impossible to see from far away.

 ![](./thin-path.png){ height=128px }
 ![](./thick-path.png){ height=128px }

 To solve this problem, we multiply the radius by a factor of 100 for all of the segments, and move a little backwards.
 The entire well path is now clearly visible at the same time, as you can see in the second picture.
-In total, around 1700 cylinders is rendered in the pictures above.
+In total, around 1700 cylinders are rendered in the pictures above.

 Now, this is all well and good - but how can we color each segment independently according the simulation data?
 Let's start by loading `pipepressure.csv` into the application.